Episcopal Diocese of East Tennessee

 The Episcopal Diocese of East Tennessee is the diocese of the Episcopal Church that geographically coincides with the political region known as the Grand Division of East Tennessee.
 The geographic range of the Diocese of East Tennessee was originally part of the Episcopal Diocese of Tennessee, which was partitioned into three separate dioceses during 1982-1985.
 It is headquartered in Knoxville, Tennessee.

-Statistics
+The diocese reported 15,069 members in 2015 and 12,969 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 44 filing congregations of the diocese in 2024 was $16,545,785.
+Average Sunday attendance (ASA) was 3,907 persons.
+This was a relative decrease from ASA of 4,996 reported in 2015.

+Geography

 Included in the diocese are 34 counties in East Tennessee and three counties in northern Georgia, with the Cumberland Plateau forming the western border.
 Forty-five congregations compose the diocese, with the bishop's seat at St. John's Cathedral in Knoxville.
 The cathedral was an existing parish that the diocese designated as its see after the separation from the statewide diocese.
 The diocese maintains weekday offices at a site in western Knoxville, adjacent to the Episcopal School of Knoxville.
 It also operates Grace Point Camp and Retreat Center near Kingston, Tennessee.